ddeereAMCHS/1042-Math-Random/README.md

 - Write a program called `MathRandom.java`
 - Prompt the user for a whole number
 - Prompt the user for another whole number
-- Use `Math.random()` to print a random number between the two numbers the user entered
+- Use `Math.random()` to print a random integer between the two numbers the user entered
   - x <= rand < y